1221124/sem5pi-24-25-g031/docs/SprintA/UseCases/UC020/02.analysis/README.md

 ### 2.6.
 Interface Design

-- The interface shall be user-friendly, providing a clear workflow for creating new operation types with input fields for operation name, estimated duration (for each phase - in sequential order), and required staff (number and speciality).
+- The interface shall be user-friendly, providing a clear workflow for creating new operation types with input fields for operation name, specialization, estimated duration for each phase, and required staff details.

 ### 2.7.
 Risk Analysis